straz/artificialtrust/_definitions/semantic.md

 relations among them, a mind can carefully reflect on what it knows.
 It can critically evaluate its labels and decide to rearrange them or create new ones.

+A semantic net can be used to answer many different questions.
+It can also be used to ask new questions.

 Semantic nets are road maps.
 They don't have inputs or outputs.
 Each node is the label representing a single idea.
 Each link describes the